 - Keep copies of all your prescriptions handy. ⇠I’m specifically referring to the fact that my glasses were in my stolen backpack and, being legally blind at the time, I had to get new ones made while in Italy.
-Getting my prescription sent to me in Italy from the U.S. was a real pain in the buttocks, not helped by the fact that the optometrist took one look at my over-the-top prescription and thought surely it was mistake.
+Getting my prescription sent to me in Italy from the U.S. was a real pain in the buttocks, not helped by the fact that the Italian optometrist took one look at my over-the-top prescription and thought surely it was mistake.
 Did she not see me being led down the street by my arms?

 - Backup your computer constantly.
 Throughout this whole ordeal I kept saying to myself, “It could have been worse.
 It’s just stuff.
 They’re just things.
 At least I wasn’t hurt.”
 And while yes, it really was just stuff that was stolen, most of it immediately replaced, it’s what was on the computer that continues to upset me.
 Photos, memories, sentimentality, videos to possibly blackmail your friends later, and do you have any idea how hard it is to get Apple to give you back your iTunes purchases?
 Like pulling freakin’ teeth.
-You’d think I was demanding military secrets.
-[I still don’t know what the Cloud is, but I do own these two external hard drives now and I think you should too:
+You’d honestly think I was demanding military secrets.
+I still don’t really know what the Cloud is, but I do own these two external hard drives now and I think you should too:

 - Know beforehand the many ways you can potentially get robbed while traveling.
 This may include any number of friendship bracelet/bird seed/corn scams, getting pick-pocketed in crowds, thinking those are real Prada bags, or even getting robbed of your dignity by wearing a fanny pack over your hammer pants.
 Thievery takes many forms!